 No application guarantees the allocation of a ticket to the event.
 The Committee have set quotas for ticket allocation based upon applicant category, and applications shall be considered with relation to this quota.
 Where the number of applications exceeds the assigned quota, a ballot system shall be used to determine allocation.

-Trinity College students may apply for one internal double at the reduced price of £330.
-Trinity College students may also apply for one second double, subject to the conditions listed below.
-Internal and second double sales will be open at midday on 13th February 2017 and close at midday on 20th February 2017.
+Trinity College students may apply for one internal double at the reduced price of £345.
+Trinity College students may also apply for one second double, subject to the conditions listed below, at a price of £410.
+Internal and second double sales will be open at midday on 26th February 2018 and close at midday on 5th March 2018.

-Alumni of Trinity College may apply for one alumni double at the standard price of £410.
-Alumni double sales will be open at midday on 13th February 2017 and close at midday on 20th February 2017.
+Alumni of Trinity College may apply for one alumni double at the standard price of £430.
+Alumni double sales will be open during February 2018.

 All applications must be made online via www.trinityball.co.uk.
 If an application is submitted with incorrect or misleading details, it shall be rendered void.
 Any change in applicant details (such as change of address) must thus be communicated to the Ticketing Officer at the earliest opportunity.
 By submitting an application, the applicant agrees to have his or her details stored electronically.
 The details shall under no circumstances be passed onto any third party and shall remain confidential.